How the attempted coup in Niger could expand the reach of extremism, and Wagner, in West Africa

 Of those deaths, most occurred in Burkina Faso and Mali and just 77 occurred in Niger, said the official, Omar Touray, the president of the ECOWAS Commission.
 Observers have warned that the extremist threat is also expanding south toward states like Ghana and Ivory Coast.

 The coup attempt in Niger brings yet more insecurity to the region at large.
-It also brings new challenges to one of the world’s poorest countries that also struggles with drought and migrants from across West Africa trying to make their way across the Sahara and into northern Africa en route toward Europe.
+It also brings new challenges to one of the world’s poorest countries that also struggles with climate change along with migrants from across West Africa trying to make their way across the Sahara and into northern Africa en route toward Europe.

+Niger is one of the countries that has seen millions of euros of investment from the EU in its efforts to curb migration via smugglers.